Headless CMS: The Ultimate Guide [2022 Edition]

 Choosing a headless CMS?
 Here’s how to wade through the jargon

 If you’re shopping around for a headless CMS or decoupled CMS, you’ll notice that the jargon doesn’t end with these two terms.
-Below, we’ve defined some phrases commonly used by headless CMS vendors.
+Below, we’ve defined some phrases commonly used by headless vendors.

-What is API-first, and what is a headless API?
+What is API-first, and a headless API?

 When a CMS touts itself as being API-first or API-driven, it’s referring to the fact that it uses APIs to deliver content.
-An API-first CMS is essentially a synonym for a headless or decoupled CMS.
+An API-first platform is essentially a synonym for a headless or decoupled CMS.

 Headless APIs (sometimes called Content API or REST API) are particularly useful for pushing content to a native app, such as an Android or iOS app.
 It can even be used to deliver content to commerce systems, such as a POS (Point of Sale), and voice-activated applications like Alexa, Cortana, and Siri.